 See, for example, this sample list of recent publications on feminist methodologies.

-KEY DATABASES FOR FEMINIST SCHOLARSHIP
+KEY DATABASES FOR GENDER STUDIES SCHOLARSHIP

 A full text database of unique and diverse publications that focus on the impact of gender across a broad spectrum of subject areas.
 The database provides abstracts and the full text of some 175 academic and scholarly journals, magazines, newspapers, newsletters, regional publications, books, booklets and pamphlets, conference proceedings, and government, non-governmental organization, and special reports.